- Apus pallidus

-In Europe occurs in Portugal (including Madeira), Spain (including the Balearics and the Canary Islands), France (including Corsica), Italy (including Sardinia and Sicily), the Dalmatian Coast, Greece and Cyprus.
-A small colonoy in Southern Switzerland.
+In Europe occurs in Portugal (including Madeira), Spain (including the Balearics and the Canary Islands), southernmost France (including Corsica), Italy (including Sardinia and Sicily), the Dalmatian Coast, Bulgaria, Greece and Cyprus.
+A small colony also in southern Switzerland.

 In Africa found in Morocco, Algeria, Tunisia, Libya, Egypt and in some oasis in the Sahara.

 Winters south of the Sahara from Senegal to Ethiopia.